Is Project Management a good career?

 What makes a good project manager?

 Project management terminology, frameworks, and methodologies can all be achieved through study and certifications, but soft skills are the biggest strength of a good project manager.
-Those that excel in the role are often resourceful generalists who are comfortable communicating and interacting with people at various levels across a business.
+Those who excel in the role are often highly resourceful and skilled communicators who feel comfortable interacting with people at various levels across a business.

-Organisational skills, critical thinking, and the ability to keep a calm head and lead a team during a stressful situation are essential traits for good project managers.
-But, make no mistake, managing the internal politics of multiple teams working together for the first time can be frustrating and rewarding.
+Organisational skills, critical thinking, and the ability to keep a calm head and lead a team during a stressful situation are essential traits for successful project managers.
+The ability to carefully manage the internal politics of multiple teams working together for the first time can be tough, but well worth it when you see everything falling into place, and your project finally comes to fruition

 Patience and adaptability are critical superpowers for project managers in overcoming disparate expectations and mediating conflict.
-However, these enthusiastic problem-solvers will see solutions rather than problems while also winning the respect of employees and building trust within the team.
-Negotiation skills are also critical when delegating tasks
+These enthusiastic problem-solvers will have the skills to discover and implement effective solutions, while also winning the respect of employees and building trust within the team.
+Negotiation and delegation skills are also critical, and it is important to give teams the autonomy and authority to complete tasks, while simultaneously keeping a careful eye on the progress of each cog in the wheel, being ever-ready to step in as and when required.

 Project managers will be the wearer of many hats and be expected to spin many plates simultaneously.
-But unsurprisingly, many will share the same traits of being detail-oriented visionaries with a strong work ethic and by default are incredibly tenacious.
-At the very least, project managers need to excel at planning, monitoring, and reviewing tasks.
-Being decisive, working well under pressure, and adapting to evolving situations will often create an exciting buzz that gives everyone involved a sense of purpose.
-These are just a few things you may have already observed in the workplace.
+Many will share the same traits of being detail-oriented visionaries with a strong work ethic, and by default, they are likely to be incredibly tenacious.
+At the very least, project managers must excel at planning, monitoring, and reviewing tasks.
+Being decisive, working well under pressure, and adapting to evolving situations will also help project managers keep a cool head and ensure that the projects they are handling are delivered on time and to budget while meeting everyone’s expectations.

-Most project managers will naturally develop these skills throughout their careers.
+Most project managers will naturally develop the above skills as they progress throughout their careers.
 But even if you are new to project management, there is a good chance you might have been involved in completing project tasks and attending project team meetings.
-These experiences will have helped you understand how a project works without realising it.
+These experiences will have helped you understand how a project works - perhaps without realising it.

-From scope management, procurement, and working with stakeholders to resource, risk, or communication management.
-Think about some of the projects you’ve worked on.
+From scope management, procurement, and working with stakeholders to resource, risk, or communication management it's a good idea to consider some of the projects you’ve worked on.
 What areas have you been involved in?
-It’s a great idea to focus on where you have had little exposure to gain experience to help you become a more rounded project manager.
+What responsibilities did you have?
+Focus on what you already have in your skillset and draw upon your experiences to help you thrive in a project management role.

 Assuming you already possess the characteristics and soft skills needed to become a project manager, your next step should be to learn the terminology, skills, frameworks, and methodologies used in the industry.
 The good news is that there are no prerequisites to begin a journey into project management regardless of your current job position or the industry you are currently working in.